SkooveLearn PianoDownload on the App Store

 second tie sample

-You may have noticed that we have a means of counting 1 beat with the quarter note, 2 beats with the half note, and 4 beats with the whole note.
-But, what about counting 3 beats?
+You may have noticed that we have a means of counting 1 beat with the quarter note, 2 beats with the half note and 4 beats with the whole note.
+What about counting 3 beats?
 How do we count 3 beats in music?

 The rhythmic note that has three beats is called a half note.
 The dotted half note looks like a normal half note, except that it has a small dot on the right side next to the note head.
 Dotted notes add ½ of the original note value to the note.

-So, if a half note lasts for 2 beats, we had 1 beat to the dotted half note because ½ of 2 is equal to 1.
-This means that the dotted half note receives 3 counts.
+If a half note lasts for 2 beats, we add 1 beat to the dotted half note because ½ of 2 is equal to 1.
+This means that the dotted half note lasts for 3 beats.
 It looks like this:

 To practice the dotted half note, play a pitch on the piano and count 1 – 2 – 3.
 Lift your finger up after 3 and you have successfully played a dotted half note!